Tampa Bay Buccaneers vs. New England Patriots NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Tampa Bay and its opponents have combined to go over 49.5 points in all three games this season.
+- Tampa Bay and its opponents have gone over the current 49-point total in all three games this season.

-- New England has not yet combined with its opponents to score more than 49.5 points in a game this season.
+- New England's games have yet to go over 49 points this season.

+- Sunday's over/under is 3.3 points lower than the two team's combined 52.3 points per game average.

-- The combined points per game average of the two teams, 52.3, is 2.8 points greater than Sunday's over/under.
+- Buccaneers games this season feature an average total of 53.2 points, a number 4.2 points higher than Sunday's over/under.

-- The 49.5 over/under in this game is 6.2 points higher than the 43.3 average total in Patriots games this season.
+- The 49 over/under in this game is 5.7 points above the 43.3 average total in Patriots games this season.

 Buccaneers stats and trends

-- Tampa Bay has covered the spread on one occasion this year.
+- So far this season Tampa Bay has one win against the spread.

-- Tampa Bay's games this year have gone over the point total in all three opportunities.
+- Tampa Bay's games this year have eclipsed the over/under in all three opportunities.

-- Tampa Bay is 1-2 against the spread and 3-1 overall in games when it puts up more than 17 points.
+- Tampa Bay is 1-2 against the spread and 2-1 overall in games when it records more than 17 points.

-- In games that Tampa Bay churns out more than 282.3 yards, the team is 1-2 against the spread and 3-1 overall.
+- When Tampa Bay churns out over 282.3 yards, the team is 1-2 against the spread and 2-1 overall.

-- This year, the Buccaneers have turned the ball over five times, while the Patriots have forced five.
+- The Buccaneers have five turnovers this season, equal to the number of takeaways for the Patriots.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Patriots.